-Starting on 5 January 2014, a new form of worship ‘Good News at 10’ will be held on the first Sunday in the month.
+Starting in 2019, a new form of worship ‘Tea time worship at 3:30’ will be held on the first Sunday in the month.
 This will replace the Family Service.
-Coffee and croissants will be served at 10.a.m., following which there will be a short service aimed at children (of all ages!)
+Tea and cake will be served, following which there will be a short service aimed at children (of all ages!)

 - 2nd Sunday – Holy Communion at 10.30.a.m.

 - 3rd Sunday – Morning Praise (informal service for all ages) at 10.30.a.m.